earchibong/eks-ansible/README.md

-# Automation of EKS Resource Creation with Ansible
+# Create Kubernetes Role for Service Account with Ansible

 I got the idea of this side project from upwork.
 The following job was posted and I wanted to try it out...